top of page

 Man is a tree of the field?
 What does this mean, and what is the connection between a “tree” and a “man”?
 R’ Ari Kahn comments,

 “The Ibn Ezra, understands the text in a … literal, straightforward sense: Man’s destiny is intertwined with the larger ecological reality.
-If man destroys a tree, in a sense he is destroying himself.
+If a man destroys a tree, in a sense, he is destroying himself.
 Thus, the verse is interpreted as an equation of man with the fruit-bearing tree.”
 R’ Ari Kahn, M’oray HaAish, Trees are People Too, Aish.com [2]

 Rebbe Nachman says vegetation is the connecting element in Creation,

-“There are four levels of creation: mineral, vegetable, animal and human.
+“There are four levels of creation: mineral, vegetable, animal, and human.
 The level of vegetation binds all creation together as it draws its nourishment from the land (mineral) and sustains the higher levels of animal and human.”
 Likutey Halachot V, cited in Rebbe Nachman’s Torah, Volume III, pg.
 300

 So what is the deeper meaning of “The Tree of the Field is a Man?”